Let's Create Memories Together.

 Questions To Ask Your Wedding Photographer

 Keep track of the photographers that fit your style, and reach out to your favorites.
 Make sure you include details like your wedding date, venue location, and a little bit about your love story when you inquire.
 If a photographer is available for your wedding date, they will respond to set up a time to chat.
 Then, when you meet, you can ask questions to ensure that they are reputable and professional.
 Not sure what to ask a photographer when you meet with them?
 Here’s a list that will help:

 - Will you bring backup equipment, and how do you plan on backing up my images?

 - What is your emergency plan?

 Things You Don’t Need to Ask Your Wedding Photographer

 - Have you worked at my venue before?

 When working with an experienced professional whom you trust, it shouldn’t be a deal-breaker either way.
 Photographers work in new locations all the time and are accustomed to adapting to new lighting and backdrops.

-- May I send a list of photos to take?
+- May I send a list of photos to take or a checklist?